child, youth & family

 I am a bilingual Registered Social Worker experienced in working with children, adolescents and families.
 Whether it is a problem with anxiety, depression, low self-esteem, parenting challenges, traumatic life events, issues with family transitions, adjustment to school or peer relationships, you don't have to do it alone.
 I can help you sail through the storm.

 My goal is to explore with you the continuum between change and acceptance, by balancing the need for targeted strategies with meaningful reflective work.
 I offer a safe place to develop different perspectives so children and youth can make sense of big emotions, and where parents can feel empowered.

-I use an integrated practice approach (interventions from Cognitive-Behavioural Therapy, Dialectical Behaviour Therapy, Narrative, Solution-Focused, Play/Art-based, Emotion-Focused Family Therapy, Mindfulness) that is grounded in an attachment-based framework.
+I use an integrated practice approach (interventions from Cognitive-Behavioural Therapy, Dialectical Behaviour Therapy, Narrative, Solution-Focused, Play/Art-based, Emotion-Focused Family Therapy, Mindfulness and IFS) that is grounded in an attachment-based framework.
 With compassion and warmth, I walk alongside children, teens and parents so they can find a way back to their self-aware and authentic self.

 Sometimes it is the smallest thing that takes up the most room in a child’s heart.
 Other times, major stress or a traumatic event may disturb their sense of safety.
 I offer a caring environment for kids 6 and over where they can express their thoughts and feelings, gain self-confidence, cope with life’s challenges and develop emotional regulation.
 I favour art and play-based interventions as natural ways for school-aged children to communicate and process their inner world.